 Spot The Blue Houses

 While doing my research for things to do in Jodhpur on the internet, I saw these azure blue houses that Jodhpur is renowned for.
 But once you reach the city, you realize it is really not that easy to find all those stunning houses just like that.
-You’ll have to actually hunt for them.

 Dig deep into the meandering lanes of the city to spot these gorgeous houses.
 Asking the locals for the blue houses just won’t do as they would be as clueless as you on the very mention of it.
-One sure place to get the bird’s eye view of blue houses of Jodhpur is from the Mehrangarh Fort.
+One sure place to get the bird’s eye view of blue houses of Jodhpur is the Mehrangarh Fort.

 Explore the Architectural Gem: Mehrangarh Palace